buddhist-uni/buddhist-uni.github.io/_content/articles/historical-consciousness-and-traditional-buddhist-narratives_gross-rita.md

   - pali-commentaries
 ---

+> A period of disorientation or depression is a small price to pay for more accurate knowledge.

 > whether or not a story could have been captured by a camcorder as an empirical fact does not really matter.
 Its truth lies in its symbolic meanings

-An impassioned call for dogmatic Buddhists to take seriously both historical fact and religious myth.
+An impassioned call for dogmatic Buddhists to take seriously both historical fact **and** religious myth.